zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 This position came up in a game with my coworkers as part of the engine's planning after moving the Black bishop to b5.
 [TODO: clarify wording]

-[SLIDE TODO: position]
+[SLIDE: scenario, pt.
+1]

 Here, the engine's predicted move for Black is knight to g3.
 At a first glance, this looked crazy to me: why would you move the knight to be diagonally in front of those pawns that could capture it?

-[SLIDE TODO: moved knight, arrows illustrating threatening pawns]
+[SLIDE: scenario, pt 2: moved knight, arrows illustrating threatening pawns]

 And of course, what's actually happening is that moving the knight reveals a discovered attack of the black bishop on f5 against the white queen on c2.

-[SLIDE TODO: illustrate discovered attack]
+[SLIDE: scenario, pt.
+3: illustrate discovered attack]

 Saving the queen is more important to White than capturing the black knight, allowing Black to use _her_ next turn to capture the white rook on h1.

-[SLIDE TODO: illustrate]
+[SLIDE: scenario, pt.
+4: captured "rook"/cop]

 But this is pretty weird, right?
 The algorithm has gone to all this trouble to set up a discovered attack on the white queen—in order to capture the white rook, not the queen!